formlio/forml/docs/tutorials/titanic/lifecycle.rst

    The output shows the project artifact is available in the registry as a release ``0.1.dev0`` not having any generation yet (the last command not producing any output).

-3. Train the project (using the default runner as per our config) to create the first :ref:`generation <registry-assets>` of its models and list the registry to confirm it got
+3. Train the project (using the default runner as per our :ref:`config <tutorial-setup>`) to create the first :ref:`generation <registry-assets>` of its models and list the registry to confirm it got persisted:
-   persisted:

    .. code-block:: console